CodePawfect/CodePawfect/README.md

 <img src="https://readme-typing-svg.demolab.com?font=Montserrat&duration=7000&pause=1500&width=700&lines=Oracle Certified Professional Java SE Developer+21+%26+17+%26+11;MICROSOFT+CERTIFIED+AZURE+DEVELOPER;VMWARE+CERTIFIED+PROFESSIONAL+SPRING+DEVELOPER+2023" />

 I thrive on the thrill of coding and the power it holds to transform ideas into reality.
 With a relentless curiosity and a commitment to continuous learning, I'm always on the lookout for innovative solutions to complex problems.
-My expertise lies in web application development with spring boot and java/ kotlin.
+My expertise lies in web application development with spring boot and java.

 Beyond my coding prowess, I actively contribute to the welfare of furry friends as a dedicated dog foster.
 By providing a loving and temporary home to dogs in need, I strive to make a positive impact on their lives and find them forever homes.
 It's a fulfilling social endeavor that keeps me grounded and reminds me of the importance of compassion in everything I do.